Intersect Power

 Orbital Insight, Inc. is a geospatial analytics company based in Palo Alto, California, established in 2013.
 The firm develops a cloud-based platform that employs artificial intelligence and machine learning to analyze vast amounts of geospatial data, including satellite imagery, mobile location signals, and other Internet of Things data.
 This technology enables organizations, including businesses, governments, and NGOs, to gain insights into societal and economic trends that may not be visible to the naked eye.
 Orbital Insight's products, such as Orbital Insight GO, GO Consumer, and GO Energy, provide users with actionable intelligence regarding infrastructure, supply chain dynamics, and energy resources.
 By transforming billions of data points into clear, usable information, the company supports data-driven decision-making in various sectors.

-Gringgo is a recycling company that specializes in enhancing waste management systems through digital technology.
-By leveraging geographic information systems (GIS) and mapping, Gringgo creates a database that aggregates information about local waste collectors, recycling plants, and garbage cleaning facilities.
-This innovative approach enables users, including government agencies and individuals, to easily locate the nearest waste collection services and sell their recyclables.
-Gringgo aims to address challenges related to sustainable development by providing reliable information, technical assistance, and creating opportunities that help reduce societal inequalities.
-The company's efforts focus on making waste collection and management more efficient and accessible for all.
+Gringgo is a recycling company dedicated to enhancing waste management systems through digital innovation.
+By leveraging geographic information systems (GIS) and mapping technology, Gringgo develops applications that aggregate data on local waste collectors, recycling plants, and garbage cleaning facilities.
+This enables users, including government agencies and individuals, to easily locate services for selling recyclables and streamline waste collection processes.
+Committed to sustainable development, Gringgo aims to provide reliable information, create opportunities, and offer technical assistance to address environmental challenges and reduce societal inequalities.

 Orbital Insight